-Southern Rock agamas (Agama atra) are described as rather sociable, diurnal, insectivorous lizards, growing up to about 25cm / 10″ in length.
-Hence the Afrikaans name ‘Bloukop koggelmander‘, the heads of the males become bright blue during the breeding season.
-The females are shy compared to their male counterparts and is mainly greyish-brown in colour.
+Southern rock agamas (Agama atra) are described as rather sociable, diurnal, insectivorous lizards, growing up to about 25cm / 10″ in length.
+Hence the Afrikaans name ‘Bloukop koggelmander‘ (which directly translates to blue head lizard), the heads and upper bodies of the males become bright blue during the breeding season.
+In contrast with males, the colouration of females are dull which are mainly greyish-brown in colour.

 Just like Bearded dragons, Southern rock agamas are from the Family Agamidae.
 This Family, which is in the Order Squamata, includes all the Old world lizards.
 Agamidae consist of a very diverse family of, so-called, ‘dragons’, found in Asia, Africa, Europe, Middle East and Australia.
 All of the Agamidae have large mouths and distinctive shaped heads with spikes or thorn-like structures.
 When compared with the Inland Bearded dragon, Southern rock agamas are slightly smaller and less robust.
 Although their spikes are clearly visible, they are smaller when compared with the spikes of Bearded dragons.
 Although the spikes of agamas are smaller, the body texture is much more prickly to the touch.

 Unlike Bearded dragons, Southern rock agamas are quite agile and definitely not as docile.
 Although they are not protected by law in some South African provinces, they are generally not kept as lizard pets.
 These lizards are very fast runners and very skittish when approached, even from a distance.
 When approached, rock agamas will often run away and hide for the rest of the day.